BitcoinDesign/Guide/guide/glossary.md

 For example: `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`

 **Script address - [P2SH](https://en.bitcoin.it/wiki/Pay_to_script_hash){:target="_blank"}**<br/>
-P2SH, which stands for pay-to-script-hash, was defined in [BIP13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki) and enables more functionality than legacy addresses.
-The P2SH script function is most commonly used for multisig addresses which can specify, for example, that multiple digital signatures are required to authorize the transaction.
-They are also used to enable non-native segwit transactions using a process known as P2WPKH-in-P2SH.
-This address type is widely supported and can be used to send funds to both P2PKH and Bech32 addresses.
+A script address can have code attached to enable additional rules and functionality.
+P2SH stands for pay-to-script-hash, and was defined in [BIP13](https://github.com/bitcoin/bips/blob/master/bip-0013.mediawiki).
+Script addresses are most commonly used for multi-sig addresses which can specify, for example, that signatures from several keys are required to authorize the transaction.

 *Script addresses* start with the number 3 and are mixed and case sensitive. <br/>
 For example: `3J98t1WpEZ73CNmQviecrnyiWrnqRhWNLy`